 Opportunities and challenges can arise at any moment.
 As a result, the entrepreneurial mindset propels entrepreneurs to adapt and look at new ways of working.
 When they have the ability to adapt and react quickly, they can stay one step ahead of challenges and market shifts.

 When someone believes in what they do, they want to be the best at it.
+Their competitive nature encourages them to assess, plan to beat and act to overtake the competition.
 This brings out a competitive streak that sets entrepreneurs apart.
-Their competitive nature encourages them to assess, plan to beat and act to overtake the competition.

 Driven by the competition, in whichever way it might be defined in each circumstance, is about knowing who and what they are up against and pursuing the win.
+Most often, competitor moves and challenges will be out of the entrepreneur's complete control, and rather than stay the course, they'll respond to meet the challenge head-on with agility.

 This aspect of the entrepreneurial mindset understands the importance of teamwork as well as offering support and rewarding people for performing.